-- (a) An ignition interlock restricted license shall not be issued to any person holding a commercial driver's license (CDL) or who is otherwise ineligible by statute to have an ignition interlock restricted license. - (b) Anyone applying for an ignition interlock restricted license must complete an application provided by the Department. - (c) When an eligible applicant has completed all requirements for an ignition interlock restricted license, and has provided the Department with a certificate of installation from the ignition interlock service provider, the Department may issue the license if the applicant is otherwise eligible.
-Such license shall contain: - (i) An expiration date with a period not to exceed 4 years. - (ii) The restriction IIR on the license, which states: "Must operate a vehicle equipped with an approved Ignition Interlock Device." - (d) The applicant shall pay the required reinstatement fee at the time the ignition interlock restricted license is issued and provide proof of financial responsibility. - (e) Any person applying for removal of the ignition interlock restriction after completing a revocation period must meet the requirements of preceding Section 16, Subsection (c) of this chapter of rules and regulations before the ignition interlock restriction can be removed. - (f) Indigent persons may be eligible for partial payment by the Department.
-All the following shall apply: - (i) Anyone requesting assistance under W.S.
-31-7-401(b)(iii), at the time of application, shall be an active participant in the federal food stamp program of the Wyoming Department of Family Services at the time of installation.
+(a) An ignition interlock restricted license shall not be issued to any person holding a commercial driver's license (CDL) or who is otherwise ineligible by statute to have an ignition interlock restricted license.

+(b) Anyone applying for an ignition interlock restricted license must complete an application provided by the Department.

+(c) When an eligible applicant has completed all requirements for an ignition interlock restricted license, and has provided the Department with a certificate of installation from the ignition interlock service provider, the Department may issue the license if the applicant is otherwise eligible.
+Such license shall contain:

-- (ii) After an individual has complied with section 33(c) of this rule, the Department may reimburse the individual one half the cost of installation if presented with a receipt from the ignition interlock service provider for the total costs to the individual.
-This receipt will be processed through the Department's Financial Services Program for payment to the individual. - (iii) The Department may also reimburse the individual one half the cost of monthly service fees if presented with a receipt from the ignition interlock services provider for the total costs to the individual.
-This receipt shall be processed through the Department's Financial Services Program for payment to the individual. - (iv) The individual shall remain an active participant with the Department of Family Services to receive this payment. - (v) Eligibility for this payment shall be for the period of time an individual remains an active participant in the federal food stamp program with the Wyoming Department of Family Services. - (vi) When the Department becomes aware of an individual's ineligibility, the Department shall notify the individual that he or she is no longer eligible.
+(i) An expiration date with a period not to exceed 4 years.

+(ii) The restriction IIR on the license, which states: "Must operate a vehicle equipped with an approved Ignition Interlock Device."

+(d) The applicant shall pay any required reinstatement fees at the time the ignition interlock restricted license is issued and provide proof of financial responsibility.

+(i) In addition to any required reinstatement fees, the applicant will be required to pay a fee of \$100.00.

+(ii) This fee does not apply to any person applying for an ignition interlock restricted license who has qualified as an indigent person as allowed in subsection (f) of this section.

+(e) Any person applying for removal of the ignition interlock restriction after completing a revocation period must meet the requirements of preceding Section 16, Subsection (c) of this chapter of rules and regulations before the ignition interlock

+Table of Contents

+Motor Vehicles and Licensing Driver's Licenses